Vetting the Vote: Military veterans volunteer as impartial poll workers

 Some of the Vet the Vote volunteers have already served in primary elections, and many say the checks and balances gave them more confidence in the system.

-"It felt like we were launching nuclear missiles or opening up a SCIF (sensitive compartmented information facility)," says Joe Plenzler, a retired Marine Lt.
-Col. and a spokesman for Vet the Vote.
+"It felt like we were launching nuclear missiles or opening up a SCIF [sensitive compartmented information facility]," says Joe Plenzler, a retired Marine lieutenant colonel and a spokesman for Vet the Vote.

 And working alongside fellow veterans of different political persuasions was also encouraging, says Jerri Bell, who served in Naval intelligence for 20 years.
 She already worked one election, in 2020, near her home in Calvert County, Md.